absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 sections as being distinct and as such what indices were used in the first section don't necessarily have a relation to the indices in the second section.
-The second thing, coalescing, is something I will get to once I have done the paedagogical wrong way to do things example below, also found in
+The second thing, coalescing, is something I will get to once I have done the "paedagogically wrong way to do things"-example below, also found in
 ```histogram_non_coalesced.wgsl``` -

 === "WGSL"